 Roosevelt House is pleased to present a discussion—presented in-person and on Zoom— of Refuge Must Be Given: Eleanor Roosevelt, the Jewish Plight, and the Founding of Israel by John F. Sears.
 In this essential history, Sears illustrates for the first time Eleanor Roosevelt’s transformation into one of America’s foremost advocates for Jewish refugees and Israel.
-The author will be in conversation with Director of the Hunter College Center for Jewish Studies Leah Garrett.

 Deeply researched and revelatory, Refuge Must Be Given explores in great detail Eleanor Roosevelt’s effort to advocate for the Jews of Europe at a time when few would do so.
 With an emphasis on her role in the establishment of the State of Israel, the book also gives thorough consideration to her work with Quaker leader Clarence Pickett to admit more refugees into the United States, and her relationship with Undersecretary of State Sumner Welles, who, though sympathetic to the victims of Nazi persecution, defended a visa process that failed both Jewish and non-Jewish refugees.
 Also included is how, as a member of the American delegation to the United Nations, Eleanor Roosevelt came to the conclusion that the partition of Palestine was the only solution—both for Jews in displaced persons camps in Europe and for the conflict between the Arabs and the Jews.

 Eleanor Roosevelt’s devotion to Israel is shown to reflect some of her most deeply held beliefs about community building, education, and citizenship—originating a bond not only between Eleanor Roosevelt and the people of Israel but between her and the American Jewish community,